WhiteheadLab/2018-setacna-rnaseq/jetstream-bioconda-config.md

-# Jetstream: install bioconda on a blank Linux machine.
+# Jetstream: working with bioconda.

 Learning objections:
 * learn what bioconda is